vk8459698/Mem0-AI/README.md

                 'grounded': False
             }

-        # Step 2: Build context and generate with explicit grounding instruction
+        # Step 2: Build context and generate with explicit grounding
         context = self._build_context(retrieved_docs)
         prompt = f"""Based ONLY on the following verified information, answer the question.
         If the information is not present, say so explicitly.